import pandas as pd

 Decision trees provide a feature importance score.

-Because one-hot encoding expands categorical variables into multiple columns, we first build the expanded feature names.
+Because one-hot encoding expands categorical variables into multiple columns, we build the expanded feature names first.

 import numpy as np